game-forest/Citrus/Docs/articles/profiling/overdraw.md

 #### Code

 Use property `Overdraw.Enabled` in namespace `Lime.Profiler.Graphics` to enable overdraw visualization mode.
+It's disabled by default.

 Use `Gradient` property in `OverdrawInterpreter` class in namespace `Lime.Profiler.Graphics` to configure colors.